McDonnell Douglas F-15E Strike Eagle: War in Afghanistan

-Operation Iraqi Freedom
+Iraq War

 In late 2002, during tension over suspected Iraqi possession of weapons of mass destruction, the 4th Fighter Wing at Seymour Johnson Air Force Base was ordered to maintain at least one squadron ready to deploy to the Persian Gulf.
 During January 2003, the 336th was deployed to Al Udeid Air Base, Qatar, in coordination with planners of the Combined Air Operations Center at Prince Sultan Air Base, Saudi Arabia.
 In late January, F-15Es began flying in Operation Southern Watch, typically performing surveillance and reconnaissance missions.
 Additional roles included simulated combat against potential Iraqi targets and regional familiarization with local procedures and rules of engagement.
 During OSW, F-15Es struck targets in southern and western Iraq, including radars, radio stations, command and control sites, and air defences.
 On one night, four F-15Es released multiple GBU-24s on the Iraqi Republican Guard/Baath Party HQ in Basrah while another flight of four destroyed a nearby Air Defense Sector HQ with six GBU-10s.

 In late February, the 336th received additional aircrews, many drafted from the two non-deployable squadrons at Seymour Johnson (the 333d and 334th Fighter Squadrons) and 391st Fighter Squadron at Mountain Home Air Force Base, for a total of four aircrews per F-15E.
 In March, the 335th Fighter Squadron's personnel and aircraft joined the 336th at Al Udeid.
 One objective was the destruction of Iraq's air defenses and Early Warning radar network near the Jordanian border, allowing F-16s and helicopters to operate from Jordan from the war's outset.
 Several radar sites and radio relay stations were hit in western Iraq near the "H3" airfield, encountering heavy anti-aircraft fire.